pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 ### Access Control
 Only accounts that have been invited to become members of a workspace are granted access to the data in a workspace.
 For more fine-grained control of what each member is allowed to do, they can be assigned different roles:

 - **Viewer**: This role can view all data, but they are not allowed to edit anything.
-For example a viewer can download data, playback recordings, and view heatmaps.
+For example, a viewer can download data, playback recordings, and view heatmaps.
 A viewer can not delete any data, create projects, or start compute jobs.
 - **Editor**: This role has full read and edit access to all data in the workspace, which includes the ability to create enrichments, start compute jobs and delete data.
 - **Admin**: Has all permissions of an editor and additionally can invite and remove workspace members and change workspace members roles.
 - **Owner**: The owner of a workspace is the one who initially created the workspace.
 Owners have all permissions of an Admin.
 The owner of a workspace can not be changed.